siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

   - Enable Versioning
 - you can only add 1 SQS or SNS at a time for Amazon S3 events notification
 - Can notify to SQS, SNS & Lambda...

+- Configure cross-account permissions in S3 by creating an IAM customer-managed policy that allows an IAM user or role to copy objects from the source bucket in one account to the destination bucket in the other account.
+Then attach the policy to the IAM user or role that you want to use to copy objects between accounts.

+#### S3 Glacier

+- ensure that retrieval capacity is available
+  - Expedited Retrieval
+  - Purchase provisioned retrieval capacity

+#### S3 Transfer Acceleration

+- enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket

 #### Routing traffic to a website that is hosted in an Amazon S3 Bucket